Editorial Policies

 4. Editorial Decision

-Following the peer review process, the Editor-in-Chief makes the final decision on the manuscript, taking into account the reviewers’ recommendations and the quality of any revisions submitted.
+Following the peer review process, the Editor-in-Chief makes the final decision on the manuscript by taking into account the recommendations from reviewers and the quality of any revisions submitted.
 The possible outcomes are as follows:

 • Reject: The manuscript is unsuitable for publication in the journal and will not be reconsidered.